eirikba/ebakup/README.md

 the "database".
 Each snapshot has this information (for robustness reasons) stored in its own, standalone, immutable file.

-In addition, the backup system will by default create a "shadow tree" that recreates the backup's tree structure using hard links into the content storage.
-The shadow tree is only for convenience and can be trivially reconstructed from the database (and the content storage).
+In addition, the backup system can create a "shadow tree" that recreates the backup's tree structure using hard links into the content storage.
+This tree is currently constructed automatically whenever a new snapshot is made.
+But I think that was a bad UI choice, so I believe I will soon remove that feature.
+Instead I should add a command to ebakup to create the shadow tree on demand.

 Robustness